996icu/996.ICU/README.md

 - **DOGE**(DOGE Mainnet): `DBKMT687qwHPERyvtkw1bocEetBKqfrRkd`

-Donations will be used to sustain/maintain the website.
+Donations will be used to sustain/maintain the project.

 Contact
 ---